ifarah/ifarah.github.io/_pages/publications.md

 **Under Revision and In Preparation**

-- **Farah, I.**, Governing the Governable: The Implementation of San Francisco’s Street Vending Policy.
-International Journal of Urban and Regional Research.
+- **Farah, I.**, Governing the Governable: The Implementation of San Francisco’s Street Vending Policy. *International Journal of Urban and Regional Research.*

-- **Farah, I.**, Devlin, R.T., Hartmann, C., Harvey, J., and Hegel, C. “The Governance of Informal Work in Cities of the Global North.”
-Nature Cities.
+- **Farah, I.**, Devlin, R.T., Hartmann, C., Harvey, J., and Hegel, C. “The Governance of Informal Work in Cities of the Global North.” *Nature Cities.*

-- **Farah, I.**, Kelling, C., Leng, X., Zhao, Y. “Building a Longitudinal Geospatial Dataset of Micro-businesses in Mexico City.”
-Environment and Planning B: Urban Code Urban Analytics and City Science.
+- **Farah, I.**, Kelling, C., Leng, X., Zhao, Y. “Building a Longitudinal Geospatial Dataset of Micro-businesses in Mexico City.” *Environment and Planning B: Urban Analytics and City Science.*

-- **Farah, I.** Reading the Street: A Methodological Approach for Urban Governance Research.”
-Journal of Planning Education and Research.
+- **Farah, I.** Reading the Street: A Methodological Approach for Urban Governance Research.” *Journal of Planning Education and Research.*

-- Credit, K., **Farah, I.**, Talen, E, Anselin, L, and Ghomrawi, H. The Walkable Accessibility Score (WAS): A spatially-granular open-source measure of walkability for the continental US from 1997-2019.
-Environment and Planning
+- Credit, K., **Farah, I.**, Talen, E, Anselin, L, and Ghomrawi, H. The Walkable Accessibility Score (WAS): A spatially-granular open-source measure of walkability for the continental US from 1997-2019. *Environment and Planning
-B: Urban Analytics and City Science.
+B: Urban Analytics and City Science.*

 - **Farah I.** ”The Informal Economy and Urban Design.”
 In The Routledge Handbook of Urban Design Practice.
 Eds.
 Larice, M., O’Neill Robinson, M., and Penniman, A. Routledge, In Review.